 Q. What happens once you have my order?

 A. Once the order has arrived we open the package and do a film count to verify what we have received.
 We also view each film on a light table to check for any problems in the originals (too dark, too light, damage to the film, etc.) If problems are noted we will call to discuss these and any solution that would be helpful.
 Next, your film is duplicated or digitized, compared to the originals for quality assurance, and then repackaged for shipment to you.
+Turn around is usually 24 to 48 hours depending on the size of the order

 Q. How will I know when you have received my order?